mino-git/rtcw-wet-blender-model-tools/README.md

 ## Getting started

+* Downloads
 * [User Guide](https://mino-git.github.io/rtcw-wet-blender-model-tools/user_guide.html)
 * Developer Guide (TODO)
-* Tutorial (TODO)
+* Tutorials (TODO)

 ## Notice of Non-Affiliation and Disclaimer

-This product is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with the creators and publisher of the games Return to Castle Wolfenstein and Wolfenstein: Enemy Territory.
+This product is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with the creators and publishers of the games Return to Castle Wolfenstein and Wolfenstein: Enemy Territory.